Algorithms and Lower Bounds for the Maximum Overlap of Two Polygons Under Translation: Introduction

 Let us now sketch our reduction from this problem to the maximum overlap problem.
 We observe that, for two comb-like polygons with their prongs oriented downward, the translation $\tau = (\tau_x, \tau_y)$ maximizing the overlap between both polygons aligns one prong from the translated polygon $Q$ with one prong of the fixed polygon $P$.
 If the two aligned prongs are at $x$-coordinate $-d$ and $b$, then the $x$-coordinate of the translation satisfies the equation $\tau_x = b+d$.
 Hence, by carefully spacing the prongs of the combs and creating a similar construction for the $y$-coordinate, we can restrict any translation aligning both pairs of combs at once to $\tau_x= b_{\bindex}+d_{\dindex}$ and $\tau_y = c_{\cindex}+e_{\eindex}$ for any $b_{\bindex}\in B$, $c_{\cindex}\in C$, $d_{\dindex}\in D$ and $e_{\eindex}\in E$.
 We now add a diagonal comb to the fixed polygon $P$, where every prong is placed at the (anti-)diagonal line $x+y=a_{\aindex}$ for $a_{\aindex}\in A$, and a single prong to $Q$ at $x+y=0$.
 These prongs are only aligned for translations of the form $\tau_x+\tau_y=a_{\aindex}$.
 Then, if $\tau$ is a translation such that all three pairs of combs are aligned properly, we obtain $\tau_x= b_{\bindex}+d_{\dindex}$, $\tau_y = c_{\cindex}+e_{\eindex}$, and $\tau_x+\tau_y=a_{\aindex}$, which implies a solution to the $5$-SUM instance.
 The polygons $P$ and $Q$ have $\O(n)$ and $\O(m)$ vertices respectively.
 When each comb of $Q$ only has one prong, the construction extends to polygon containment, giving a lower bound based on $3$-SUM.

-Comparing our techniques with the techniques of the 3-SUM hypothesis based lower bound from Barequet and Har{-}Peled~\cite{DBLP:journals/ijcga/BarequetHardness01} and the Orthogonal Vectors hypothesis based lower bound from K{\"{u}}nnemann and Nusser~\cite{KunnemannPolygonPlacement2021} for the \rectPolyProb problem, we observe the following: Both their techniques essentially consider only one pair of combs, restricting the set $\tau=(\tau_x,\tau_y)$ of translations such that $Q+\tau$ is contained in $P$ to one of $nm$ possible $x$-translations.
+Comparing our techniques with the techniques of the 3-SUM Hypothesis based lower bound from Barequet and Har{-}Peled~\cite{DBLP:journals/ijcga/BarequetHardness01} and the Orthogonal Vectors Hypothesis based lower bound from K{\"{u}}nnemann and Nusser~\cite{KunnemannPolygonPlacement2021} for the \rectPolyProb problem, we observe the following: Both their techniques essentially consider only one pair of combs, restricting the set $\tau=(\tau_x,\tau_y)$ of translations such that $Q+\tau$ is contained in $P$ to one of $nm$ possible $x$-translations.
 Combining this with a second set of combs restricting the $y$-translations is straight-forward, however, there is no interdependence between $\tau_x$ and $\tau_y$, as both combs can be aligned independently of one another, giving $\O(nm)$ instead of the desired $\O((nm)^2)$ translations that `need to be checked'.
 This problem is addressed in the 4-SUM lower bound of~\cite{KunnemannPolygonPlacement2021} by considering scalings additionally to translations, to determine the biggest copy of $Q$ in $P$.
 This additional degree of freedom allows to encode more complexity, however, at the cost of showing a lower bound for a more general problem (hence, a weaker bound).
 In our work, we address this issue by introducing diagonal combs which encode equations of the form $\tau_x+\tau_y=C$ for some constant $C$.
 That allows us to couple $\tau_x$ and $\tau_y$ to one another such that the two axis-aligned combs \textit{cannot} be aligned independently from each other.
+A somewhat similar technique of encoding addition of a 3-SUM problem via diagonal translations was used by Bringmann and Nusser in~\cite{DBLP:journals/jocg/BringmannN21}.